takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

+# EXPERIMENTAL STARTER!

+This starter is experimental and for demonstration purposes only.
+Do not use it in production.

 # TakeShape Starter Auth0 + Shopify

 The following is a guide to launch a Next.JS project that uses Auth0 for authentication, Shopify and Recharge for purchasing products, and TakeShape to store custom user profile information and generate an easy-to-use, user-scoped e-commerce GraphQL API.